 2.10.
-Risk-free interest rates
+RISK-FREE INTEREST RATES

 - 2.10.1.
 IORPs are requested to value the common balance sheet using a risk free discount rate curve.
-As in the IORP stress tests before and as suggested in EIOPA's opinion on a common framework for risk assessment and transparency for IORPs, the risk free discount rate curve in the IORP 2019 stress test does not include adjustments like the matching or volatility adjustment. - 2.10.2.
-EIOPA will provide IORPs with a spreadsheet containing the basic risk-free interest rate term structures for the currencies in participating member states per 31 December 2018. - 2.10.3.
+As suggested in EIOPA's opinion on a common framework for risk assessment and transparency for IORPs, the risk free discount rate curve in the IORP stress tests do not include adjustments like the matching or volatility adjustment. - 2.10.2.
+EIOPA provides IORPs with a spreadsheet containing the basic risk-free interest rate term structures for the currencies in participating Member States per the reporting date. - 2.10.3.
 The risk-free interest rate term structure data correspond to the technical information that EIOPA publishes on a monthly basis in accordance with Article 77e of the Solvency II Directive.
-Technical documentation is available on EIOPA's website, which allows IORPs to apply the Smith-Wilson procedure themselves for the purpose of generating stochastic scenarios of the basic risk-free interest rate.
+Technical documentation is available on EIOPA's website14, which allows IORPs to apply the Smith-Wilson procedure themselves for the purpose of generating stochastic scenarios of the basic risk-free interest rate.